This page contains affiliate links. Far Cornel may earn a commission if you buy through them, at no extra cost to you.

 First and foremost is versatility.
 The flat design, often featuring integrated T-slots or mounting channels, allows you to bolt down accessories exactly where you need them.
 You can mount a 4WD awning on one side, a shovel holder on the other, and still have plenty of room in the middle for a storage box or spare tire.

 Another major benefit is the low-profile aerodynamic design.
 Traditional roof baskets sit high off the roof, creating significant drag and wind noise.
 A sleek platform sits much closer to the roofline.
 This low-profile approach not only looks better but significantly reduces wind noise at highway speeds and helps minimize the inevitable hit to your fuel economy.
 When you are covering thousands of kilometers on a touring trip, every drop of diesel counts.
+Have a quick look at the current and most recent options on Amazon for the roof rack platforms.

 Top Buying Considerations